ShanshanMao999/metacognitive-theatre/README.md

 * Interactive narrative episodes
 * Cognitive visualisation experiments
 * Character designs and dialogues
-* Personal metacognitive reflections
+* Metacognitive reflections
-* Educational explorations of cognition and decision-making
+* Narrative explorations of cognition and emotion
+* Educational content related to decision-making and self-observation

 ---